tinyazure/The-Look-eCommerce-Earnigs-Report-One-Pager-version-/1_Revenue and Year-over-Year Revenue Growth.md

 ## 2nd Task:
  * Calculate 2Q 2025 and 2Q 2024 at a agregated Total Net Revenue level.
- * Calculate for each period, count orders and average order value sing GROUP BY, WHERE, clauses, count command and Date/Time format Functions, and UNION ALL.
+ * Calculate for each period, count orders and average order value sing GROUP BY, WHERE, clauses, count command and Date/Time format Functions.

 ```sql
 select